 Wavy / Shaggy Coats

 The wavy or shaggy coat type is the most common Goldendoodle coat type.
 It occurs in all types of Goldendoodle generations and is considered the easiest to maintain.
-It brushing a minimum of once a week, but more might be necessary in high friction areas (like under the collar or around the ears).
+It requires brushing a minimum of once a week, but more might be necessary in high friction areas (like under the collar or around the ears).
 The wavy/shaggy coat is usually low to non-shedding, but not always (particularly among F1 generation Goldendoodles).

 The curly coat is also quite common among Goldendoodles, but is particularly prevalent among F1B generation Goldendoodles (more on F1B Goldendoodles).
-The tightness and length of the curls will vary depending on parental lineage, but can be anything from a loose barrel curl to a tight kinky curl like full bred poodle would have.
+The tightness and length of the curls will vary depending on parental lineage, but can be anything from a loose barrel curl to a tight kinky curl like a full bred poodle would have.

 This coat type requires daily brushing if it is to remain unmatted, although it can be shaved down to create a maintenance free coat if the owner prefers.
 The curly coat type is almost always non-shedding, especially if the Goldendoodle is an F1B generation.